 AI-Powered Maintenance

 AI and machine learning enable predictive maintenance, identifying potential failures before they occur.
-IBM's Watson CMMS (announced September 2025) specifically targets predictive maintenance efficiency.
+IBM's Watson CMMS (announced September 2025) specifically targets predictive maintenance efficiency, and the broader industry is moving rapidly toward AI-assisted diagnostics and scheduling optimization.

 IoT Integration